astral-sh/ruff/crates/red_knot_test/README.md

-Intervening empty lines or non-assertion comments are not allowed; an assertion stack must be one assertion per line, immediately following each other, with the line immediately following the last assertion the line of source code emitting the matched diagnostics.
+Intervening empty lines or non-assertion comments are not allowed; an assertion stack must be one assertion per line, immediately following each other, with the line immediately following the last assertion as the line of source code on which the matched diagnostics are emitted.

 ## Multi-file tests

-Some tests require multiple files, with imports from one file to another.
+Some tests require multiple files, with imports from one file into another.
 Multiple fenced code blocks represent multiple embedded files.
 Since files must have unique names, only zero or one files can use the default name of `/src/test.py`.
 Other files must explicitly specify their file name: